lingondricka2/Randomize_ComfyScript/README.md

 ## TODO
 * A GUI for the settings would be great, but probably not going to happen.
 * Random shape/gradients blending (almost done)
-* Random regional prompts using color segmentation
+* Random regional prompts using color segmentation, maybe
-* Other small things like random VAE
+* Other small things like random VAE and image save options
+* Upscaler version of this script

 ## Examples
 Cherry picked from 200 generated images using prompt "monkey typing on a typewriter"